agnihotripushkar/agnihotripushkar/README.md

 ### Hi there, I'm Pushkar Agnihotri 👋

-Software Engineer | 🎓 MS in Computer Science @ Cal State Fullerton | 🏦 3+ Years in AgriTech
+Software Engineer | 🎓 MS in Computer Science @ Cal State Fullerton | 🏦 4 Years in Mobile dev

 ### About Me